matthewcrews/ddd-with-fsharp/outline.md

 - First released in 2005
 - Runs on top of the .NET Runtime (cross platform)
 - An ancestor of OCaml
-- It is a pragmatic functional language (ie: you can write non-Functional Code)
+- It is a pragmatic functional language (i.e. you can write non-Functional Code)
 - Great for OO and Procedural Programming
 - Same performance as C#

 ---

-### What separates Functional from Imperitive Programming?
+### What separates Functional from Imperative Programming?

 - Functional Programming is expressions instead of commands
 - Everything can be thought of as a function